 - Send or receive 250 emails

-- Stream high-quality music for 2 hours
+- Stream high-quality music for two hours

-- Send or receive 375’000 WhatsApp messages (text only)
+- Send or receive 375,000 WhatsApp messages (text only)

 How much is 1GB of data?

-1GB of data (aka 1024 MBs) may be enough for you if you have low to mid-range usage.
-With 1GB of data you might be able to do one of the following:
+1GB of data (aka 1,024MBs) may be enough for you if you only use your phone infrequently.
+With 1GB, you could do one of the following activities: